By Frank G. & Edwin H.

 Once you arrive, the process becomes concrete.

-3. During those 15 days, secure a local address, prepare your bank statements, and engage a lawyer around day 7 or 8.
+- Early in your stay, secure a local address, prepare your bank statements, and engage a lawyer so medical and Interpol steps can run in parallel.

 For the 1-year temporary visa, the sworn statement replaces the need for a company at the start.
 You state that you intend to develop economic activity in Bolivia, such as opening a business, starting a company, or exploring opportunities.

 The address requirement depends on where you file.
 In La Paz, practice is usually light: a photo of the front door, plus the owner’s full name, DNI number, and phone number.
 An Airbnb host’s details are enough; you do not need a formal lease for the typical initial filing.
-In Santa Cruz, filings typically require stricter proof: a formal lease contract, utility bills, and a Folio Real (property title) for the premises.
-That extra paperwork is one reason many applicants process in La Paz even if they plan to live in Santa Cruz later.
+In Santa Cruz, requirements are slightly heavier but still light: a written agreement (notarized or simple) identifying the property owner, a recent electricity bill, and a copy of the owner's ID card.
+A full formal lease is no longer required for the typical filing, and Airbnb stays work with that documentation.
+The main reason many applicants still process in La Paz is faster CIE completion, SEGIP prints cards there, so pickup is often same-day; Santa Cruz usually waits for the card to ship from La Paz.
 If you move after filing, update your address in the immigration system.

 For the 3-year route, you file the same general residency package plus a services contract from a Bolivian company.
 Many applicants use an SRL for this.
 An SRL needs 2 partners, allows up to 25, has minimum capital of Bs 200, and usually takes 1 to 2 weeks to form.
 The legal representative must already hold a cédula, so people often coordinate the order of steps with counsel.

 If you entered on the 1-year path, mark your calendar early.
 Start the renewal process about 3 months before your visa expires.
-For year 2 and beyond, you need either a services contract from a Bolivian company, a job contract with a Bolivian employer, or a family-based renewal if you are a dependent tied to the main holder’s status.
+The 1-year sworn statement option is not available for renewal, confirmed by both partner firms.
+For year 2 and beyond you need one of the following: a services contract from a Bolivian company (typically your own SRL), a labor contract with a Bolivian employer, NIT registration as an independent or remote business with invoicing in Bolivia, or a family-based renewal if you are a dependent tied to the main holder's status.
+A tax declaration plus a Bolivian bank account showing foreign-income deposits may also work, though this option is still being formally confirmed with immigration.
+Renewal now requires the full document set every time (medical exam, Interpol, police, narcotics, bank statements, address), so plan that window in country.

 If you plan to operate through a company, lawyers in Bolivia often recommend an SRL over a unipersonal company.
 The SRL limits liability to your investment.
 A unipersonal structure can expose your personal assets to business losses and commitments.